bnb-chain/node/doc/Spec.md

 #### Client
 Clients are native GUI applications on different platforms or Web interfaces.
 They should have 4 major functions:
-1. enter orders and transfering requests
+1. enter orders and transferring requests
 2. check account status
 3. show realtime and historical market data, and even some technical metrics
 4. and explore other block chain information.